 With data sources multiplying and complexity rising, the most common challenge for analysts today is getting relevant data in front of those that need it.
-The challenge is mining the seemingly endless data sets, sifting and sorting it to get data that is valuable and useful.
+The challenge is mining the seemingly endless data sets, sifting, and sorting it to get data that is valuable and useful.

 CHALLENGE 2: INTERPRETATION OF DATA

 Analysts may have sifted sand but missed gold – in haste, by oversight or technology gaps.
 The challenge here is for the analysts to understand the broader purpose of the data.
-Then use their expertise to analyse the datasets, and to piece together the insights for consumption.
+Then use their expertise to analyze the datasets, and to piece together the insights for consumption.
 Visual analytics and setting up a rapid automation process can be the best ways to crunch enormous volumes of data, select and present the data for meaningful interpretation.